Mike5801/Mike5801/README.md

 ___
 ### :smile: About Myself

-🎓 My name is Miguel Tang and I'm an aspiring software engineer.
-I'm majoring in Computational Technologies Engineer at Tecnológico de Monterrey Campus Querétaro.
+🎓 My name is Miguel Tang.
+I am a software engineer with a Bachelor of Engineering in Computer Technologies from Tecnológico de Monterrey, Campus Querétaro.

-🌱 I'm passionate about learning new knowledge, particularly those related software development, with a focus on enhancing existing frameworks and tools.
+🌱 I am passionate about acquiring new knowledge, particularly in software development, with a focus on enhancing existing frameworks and tools.

-🚀 Additionally, I'm eager to expand my knowledge in project management, agile methodologies and techniques to deliver value to clients.
+🚀 Additionally, I am eager to expand my expertise in project management, agile methodologies, and techniques to deliver value to clients.

-⚡ Fun fact about myself: I enjoy playing the piano, reading books, biking and going for walks.
+⚡ Fun fact about me: I enjoy playing the piano, reading books, biking, and going for walks.

 ___
 ### :computer: Technical Skills